nbperry/mfly-interactive/README.md

-# Mediafly Interactives proxy
+# Mediafly Interactives
-Allows local development of interactives using real data.
+Allows development of Mediafly Interactives using real data.

+To start developing a new interactive:
+1. Upload the interactive in Airship.
+2. Get the URL of the interactive from Viewer.
+3. Use that URL with this tool.

+**Please note that local changes to the interactive will not update the uploaded interactive.
+When finished making changes, you will need to upload the interactive in Airship again.**

 ## Installing
 Before running, you must install and configure the following one-time dependencies: